Ada-Developers-Academy/core-pses/01/highest-rated.md

 - the steps make sense for the problem being solved
 - the steps are not missing important steps or scenarios
 - the steps are agnostic of any particular language – steps should not include code syntax.
-- the steps are written with enough detail for another Python developer to understand how to create a solution
+- the steps are written with enough detail for another developer to understand how to create a solution

 <br>

 For this question we will:
 1. Build a prompt using [the template linked here](https://gist.githubusercontent.com/ada-instructors/670252696f1625cf0ed77c0997cd165d/raw/pse_logical_steps_review_template.md)
-2. Share the filled in prompt with an AI tool like ChatGPT
+2. Share the completed prompt with an AI tool like ChatGPT
 3. After the initial review, ask *at least one* follow up question using the AI tool.
 We want to ask questions that help us understand:
     - areas where we could add clarity
     - edge cases we might have missed